Understanding Container Security

 - DNAT rules are established on the host to enable traffic ingress from the host interface to whitelisted ports on the container-side interface.

-- CF applies disk quotas by confining container-specific filesystem layers to loop devices with the specified disk-quota capacity.
+- CF applies disk quotas using container-specific XFS quotas with the specified disk-quota capacity.

 - CF applies a total memory usage quota through the memory cgroup and destroys the container if the memory usage exceeds the quota.